gwbres/cggtts/doc/delay.md

-Delay: measurement system's delay
+Delay: measurement systems delay
 =================================

-`delay.rs` exposes two structures
+`delay.rs` exposes several structures

 * `Delay` : a generic delay value, always specified in nanoseconds
 * `CalibratedDelay`:  basically a `Delay` that was evaluated for a specific GNSS constellation.
+* `SystemDelay` : used by Cggtts to describe the measurement systems delay.

 ### System delays